 and in the Dirac case by,

 where we introduce the shorthand $\Gamma_{X} \equiv \Gamma(\mathcal{N}_j \to X)$ and

-When $(q^2)^{\text{max}}$ exceeds $M_W^2$, $M_Z^2$ and $M_h^2$, the contributions of $W^\pm$, $Z$ and $h$ can be replaced by the NWA expression, respectively.
-For $(q^2)^{\text{max}} > M_W^2, M_Z^2, M_h^2$, this can be written as
+When $(q^2)^{\text{max}}$ exceeds $M_W^2$ and $M_Z^2$, the contributions of $W^\pm$ and $Z$ can be replaced by the NWA expression, respectively.
+For $(q^2)^{\text{max}} > M_W^2, M_Z^2$, this can be written as

 where $\Gamma_{\mathcal{N}_j}^{\psi^4}$ is the contribution of only the four-fermion operators to Eq.~\eqref{eq:tot_decay_rate_Maj} or~\eqref{eq:tot_decay_rate_Dirac}.
 The factor of two in parentheses is necessary for the Majorana HNL decay rate.
-In Eq.~\eqref{eq:NWA}, the decays of $W^\pm$, $Z$ and $h$ also include the channels $W^\pm \to \mathcal{N}_i \ell_\beta^\pm$, $Z \to \mathcal{N}_i \mathcal{N}_j$ and $h \to \mathcal{N}_i \mathcal{N}_j$, respectively, with rates given by
+In Eq.~\eqref{eq:NWA}, the decays of $W^\pm$ and $Z$ also include the channels $W^\pm \to \mathcal{N}_i \ell_\beta^\pm$ and $Z \to \mathcal{N}_i \mathcal{N}_j$, respectively, with rates given by

+where the prefactors in parenthesis are present in the Majorana case.
 Including all possible final states, the branching ratios in Eq.~\eqref{eq:NWA} sum to unity and the total HNL decay width is just the sum of three-body decays, induced by the four-fermion operators, and the two-body decays in Eq.~\eqref{eq:2body-WZh}.